-It may be possible that the total score, if all individual recommendation scores were summed up, could add to more than 100.
+It may be possible that the total score could add up to more than 100 if all individual recommendation scores were summed up 100.
 This is because when you apply some recommendations, they’ll invalidate a few other recommendations.

 For example, when you're on the Recommendations page for your account and apply a recommendation that has a score uplift of 5%, your account’s optimization score increases by 5%.
 Your account can reach an optimization score of 100% by applying or dismissing all recommendations.

-To apply a recommendation, click View on the recommendation you want to use, and then click Apply.
-To apply all recommendations within a specific type, click Apply all in the recommendation card.
+To apply a recommendation, go to the Recommendations page in your Google Ads account.
+Select View on the recommendation you want to use, and then select Apply.
+To apply all recommendations within a specific type, select Apply all in the recommendation.

 How can I dismiss recommendations?